A Good Day to Try: Test-drive Different Handguns

 Bring a brimmed hat, eye protection, and ear muffs / plugs.
 If you don’t have any of that protective gear, we will have limited quantities we can loan you.

 You can also bring any of your own handguns you want to get more familiar with.

-Pre-registration is preferred.
+Pre-registration is required.
 Please contact us if you have any questions or need directions.
 See you there!

 Leave a Reply